FarronF/limerick-council-meetings/meetings/2016/03/23-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council 25th January 2016.md

 On the proposal of Councillor Collins (M), seconded by Councillor O’Hanlon, this item

-was deferred to the next Meeting.---
+was deferred to the next Meeting.
+---
 5

 (c)